suhasmaddali/suhasmaddali/README.md

 🔭 I've used different Machine Learning and Deep Learning models in real-time projects.
 Some of them involve Linear Regression, Logistic Regression, Support Vector Machines (SVM), Decision Trees, Random Forests, Deep Neural Networks, Gradient Boosted Decision Trees and Naive Bayes.

+🌱 Below are the links to my projects on GitHub.

+Since Machine Learning is a diverse field where the algorithms could be applied in different areas, I have created sections for projects depending on their application and their area.

 <!--
 **suhasmaddali/suhasmaddali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.